Continuing Education Courses for RMTs and Personal Trainers.

 March 21 & 28 (SOLD OUT)

 September 25 & 26

 2nd Vancouver location TBA

 This short 3.5 hour course is for anyone who wants to have a fun afternoon or evening where we can learn together, and explore some of the important questions facing our profession.
 Let’s hang out and talk shop!

 Get some friends and colleagues together, and host me at your home, clinic, college, or anywhere.
 I will bring a projector (for a presentation), my extensive teaching experience and hopefully, some fun and relaxed energy!
 This course is appropriate for anyone who practices manual therapy of any kind.

 This course is about bridging the widening gap between traditional, and evidence based massage therapy, and how to integrate research into practice while keeping our traditions that work.

 Topics Include challenges with the pathoanatomical and structural models (blaming symptoms on tissue damage), massage therapy myths and folklore, treating people with persistent pain, and integrating research into practice.

-There will also be hands-on components distributed throughout where we explore the reliable, and not so reliable orthopedic special testing procedures, and clinical assessment technique
+There will also be hands-on components, and case studies distributed throughout where we explore the reliable, and not so reliable orthopedic special testing procedures, and clinical assessment technique

 3 PE CMTBC Continuing Education Credits